Rachovi's Nothobranch Beira 98 Albino (Nothobranchius rachovii)

 Breeding is realistic for patient keepers.
 British Killifish Association notes describe spawning in floating plants or nylon mops, with large adhesive eggs and hatching in about ten to fourteen days.
 Set up a quiet pair, condition them with live foods, then check the mop or fine plants regularly.
 Eggs can be collected and incubated separately, or left in a mature planted tank if you are not trying to save every fry.
 Fry are small and need suitable first foods, then newly hatched brine shrimp as they grow.

-Every listing in this repair pass is being cleaned by hand because live-fish pages need to read naturally and match the animal, not just repeat search terms.
 For this SKU, the exact Petra source photo is included alongside the existing aquarium-context gallery, so you can inspect the fish rather than relying on generic artwork.
 New customers can use the WELCOME10 first-order discount when eligible, and our Live Arrival Guarantee applies under the published delivery terms.

 Choose Green/Brown Rivulus if you want a small Cuban killifish with subtle colour, interesting surface behaviour and manageable care.
 Give it a lid, plants, gentle water movement and a varied small-food diet, and it becomes a rewarding specialist fish rather than a throwaway nano tank add-on.